 Difference between Pareto Chart and Histogram:

-|Histogram is a kind of bar chart showing a distribution of variables or causes of problems.||A Pareto chart is a specific type of histogram that represents causes of problems by their overall influence.
-This is an effective tool to prioritise corrective action as errors with greatest impact are displayed in descending order of frequency.|
+|The Histogram is a kind of bar chart showing a distribution of variables or causes of problems.||A Pareto chart is a specific type of histogram that represents the causes of problems by their influence.
+It is a useful tool to prioritize corrective action as errors with the greatest impact displayed in descending order of frequency.|

-|A histogram represents cause of a problem as a column and the frequency of each cause of problem as the height of the column.||In addition an arc representing the cumulative percentage of frequencies of causes is also included.|
+|A histogram represents cause of a problem as a column and the frequency of each cause of problem as the height of the column.||In Pareto chat, an arc representing the cumulative percentage of frequencies of causes also included.|

 I hope this blog has sufficiently answered your all queries related to Histogram .
 Good Luck for your PMP® Certification Exam.